STATUS: Completed Project

 Linking and aggregating patient data from disparate sources cannot be done without “matching” these data in a secure manner that protects patent privacy.
 Effective patient matching allows users of the data (whether patients, providers, or researchers) to draw correct inferences using the data that have been linked together.
 Without accurate patient matching, stakeholders may inadvertently draw inaccurate conclusions that could significantly impair patient safety and privacy.

 PROJECT PURPOSE & GOALS

-Under the Office of the National Coordinator for Health Information Technology (ONC), this project will identify the best patient attributes to address the challenge of linking patients’ data across research, clinical, and claims data sets in order to support the patient-centered outcomes research (PCOR) data infrastructure that enables standardization and sharing of patient data across organizations.
-This project includes work along five distinct tracks.
+Under the Office of the National Coordinator for Health Information Technology (ONC), this project identified the best patient attributes to address the challenge of linking patients’ data across research, clinical, and claims data sets in order to support the patient-centered outcomes research (PCOR) data infrastructure that enables standardization and sharing of patient data across organizations.

 Improve data quality by standardizing patient attributes and algorithms that can be used to reliably perform patient matching across clinical and claims data sets to improve algorithm match rates.